 - The amount you spend on things such as shelter, utilities and child care.

 If you do not have all of this information on hand, you have the right to apply for SNAP benefits just by providing your name, address and signature.
 As long as your form contains these three things, it can be filed on the date when you submit it.
 Then, you will need to provide any missing details at a later date.
 Learn more about the information you need to provide by downloading our free guide.

-How to Apply for Food Stamps Online in Virginia
+Applying for Virginia Food Stamps Online

 In order to submit a Virginia food stamp application online, you may use the official state application portal.
 This system is used to apply for various kinds of help, such as food, cash, health care and heating assistance, among other things.

 Before you can request food stamps online, you must have an online account with this state portal.
 Once you are logged in, you can proceed by selecting the application you want to fill out.
 Simply follow the on-screen instructions to complete your form.

 Submitting a Virginia Food Stamp Application by Mail

 The Virginia DSS provides a paper SNAP benefits application that you may use if you prefer not to apply online.
 This form can be downloaded and printed from the DSS website and is available in a PDF format or a fillable digital document format.
 Note that this form is used to apply for more than one type of benefit.
 If you only want to apply for food stamps, you can simply fill out the corresponding sections of the form.

 After you print your application and provide all of the required information, simply return it to a DSS office by mail.
 Some offices may accept faxed applications as well.

 Applying for SNAP In-Person in Virginia